 Tinea versicolor is caused by the fungus, Malassezia globosa.
 Malassezia globosa is in the same family of yeasts that cause dandruff.
 People in their teens or early twenties are typically affected by this condition.
 The yeasts multiply for unknown reasons and cause either hyperpigmentation (an increase in colour) or hypopigmentation (a loss of colour).

 Tinea versicolor is not painful, but it can be annoying.
 If left untreated, the patches can get bigger and even join together.
-People are often embarrassed by the change in skin tone, or they are unhappy with the way it looks when wearing clothes that show skin.
+People are often embarrassed by the change in skin tone.

 Men and women who tan frequently notice this condition more because their colour will be uneven.
 Some people think that you can catch this condition from a tanning bed, but in actuality, tanning beds simply make the appearance of tinea versicolor more pronounced.